portal-hq/rn-swift-example/README.md

 ## Add Build Phase for Bundling JS <a name = "buildphase" />

 So far we've configured our React Native integration for debug mode only.
-When we ship to the AppStore we need it to bundle the JS and include it in the IPA rather than loading it from `localhost`.
+When we ship to the AppStore we need it to bundle the JS and include it in the IPA.
 To do so go into your project and click on it, then go to Build Phases:

 ![Build Phases](https://i.ibb.co/fv6Gnrh/Screen-Shot-2022-08-02-at-9-05-02-AM.png)